 Are you tired of feeling like you're parenting in a world of judgment?
 Have you ever found yourself defending your positive parenting choices to skeptical family members or critical peers?

 Positive, respectful parenting is a fairly new approach.
 Your parenting choices might be totally different from people in your immediate family or your neighborhood.
 And when you're among the first to break away from generational patterns of parenting characterized by rewards, punishment, and authoritarianism, dealing with criticism can seem like an insurmountable challenge.

-Use the following tips to navigate other people’s opinions like a pro, brushing off the negative and increasing confidence in your parenting style.
+Use the following tips to navigate other people's opinions like a pro.

 I asked Amanda: What can parents do when they are criticized for choosing a positive guidance parenting style?
 How can parents gain confidence in their parenting style?